AgentP5547/Shield-Master/README.md

 **Shield Master is a tool that detects if a folder contains a virus or not.**

+# Release
+Shield Master can be downloaded from the [releases](https://github.com/AgentP5547/Shield-Master/releases/) page.

 # Starting Shield Master

 You can start it by simply running the EXE file.